Tourism has always been and remains the mainstay of the Seychelles’ economy and the industry is one that continues to go from strength to strength.

 Seychelles first recognised the potential revenue generating capabilities of off-shore financial services in the early 1990’s but the industry only began to take off in the early years of the following decade.
 Today the industry is rapidly becoming a third pillar (alongside tourism and fisheries) to the country’s economy.

-Part of the reason for its success has been the stringency of the industry regulating International Corporate Services Act, which ensures that all service providers in Seychelles adhere to strict professional standards and are subject to a high level of due diligence prior to the issuance and renewal of a licence.
+Part of the reason for its success has been the stringency of the industry regulating Financial Services Authority Act, which ensures that all service providers in Seychelles adhere to strict professional standards and are subject to a high level of due diligence prior to the issuance and renewal of a licence.

 International business company (IBC):